Just Dance celebrates all types of dance. We categorize dancers according to their age.

 - Open: a dance which does not fall into any definition of Just Dance’s subjects.
 For example, it may be a dance which incorporates a combination of any subject.

 - Adult: a routine in which all the performers are mature adults/parents participating for recreational purposes.
-The adult routine will perform in the presentation stream only.
+The adult routine will NOT be eligible for the overall awards.

 Just Dance Categories